Abinadi and King Noah

 • Print and cut out the situation cards.
 Put them in an envelope or small bag.

 Show the children the jar of pennies.
 Have them each write on a piece of paper how many pennies they think are in the jar.
 After they have guessed, instruct them to put their papers under their chairs.
-Explain that in today’s lesson they will learn about how one person, who stood up for the right, influenced the lives of as many people as there are pennies in the jar.
+Explain that in today’s lesson they will learn how one person, who stood up for the right, influenced the lives of as many people as there are pennies in the jar.

 Scripture Story Activity

-Attach the visual aid pictures onto a wall or chalkboard in random order.
+Attach the visual aid pictures to a wall or chalkboard in random order.
 Tell the following story, stopping whenever you see the initials WHN.
 Have the children guess “What Happens Next” by picking out a picture on the wall.
 After you continue, have them decide if the picture they picked goes with that part of the story.
 If it doesn’t, have them choose the correct picture.

 Many years before King Benjamin’s address to his people, a group of people led by a man named Zeniff left Zarahemla and went back to the land of Nephi.
 Zeniff and his people wanted to return to the land of Nephi because they considered it to be the land of their inheritance.